 The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports that the government monitored private online communications without appropriate legal authority.
 The country has no blanket laws covering internet blocking, but the courts have issued blocking injunctions against various categories of content such as depictions of child sexual abuse, promotion of extremism and terrorism, and materials infringing on copyrights.

 By law the electronic surveillance powers of the country’s intelligence community and police, allow them, among other things, to check internet communications records as part of an investigation without a warrant.

 There were no government restrictions on academic freedom or cultural events.

 The law provides for the freedoms of peaceful assembly and association, and the government routinely respected these rights.

 See the Department of State’s International Religious Freedom Report at https://www.state.gov/religiousfreedomreport/.

 The law provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government routinely respected these rights.

-The law permits the home secretary to impose “Temporary Exclusion Orders” (TEOs) on returning UK citizens or legal residents if the home secretary reasonably suspects the individual in question is or was involved in terrorism-related activity and considers the exclusion necessary to protect persons in the UK from a risk of terrorism.
+Exile: The law permits the home secretary to impose “temporary exclusion orders” (TEOs) on returning UK citizens or legal residents if the home secretary reasonably suspects the individual in question is or was involved in terrorism-related activity and considers the exclusion necessary to protect persons in the UK from a risk of terrorism.
 TEOs impose certain obligations on the repatriates, such as periodic reporting to police.
 The measure requires a court order and is subject to judicial oversight and appeal.
 Home Secretary Sajid Javid confirmed the Home Office served nine TEOs in 2017; this figure has not been publicly updated.